mosbiuschip/chipathon2025/CAD_tool_installation/windows.md

-# More Advanced Installation Instructions for Windows
+# Installation Instructions for Windows - More Advanced Workflow

 Juan Moya, June 2025.